honhwa/Roslynator/docs/cli/declarations-command.md

 **`[--indent-chars]`** `<INDENT-CHARS>`

 Defines characters that should be used for indentation.
-Default value are four spaces.
+Default value is four spaces.

 **`[--merge-attributes]`**